2024-25 Catalog

 2. If you have 30 or more AP or transfer credits, then it may be possible to be supported as a Teaching Assistant or Research Assistant during the fourth year as a graduate student to finish the M.S. degree, although such support is not guaranteed.
 The B.S. degree must be completed in three years, and up to two summers of courses and/or research may be required.

 3. If you have limited or no AP or transfer credits, then two paths are available: A) A five year path is possible with one summer of research work after the B.S. degree is finished in four years.
-B) A five year path with support during the fifth year as a TA or RA may be possible if courses are excluded from the undergraduate degree (requiring course overloads), and one summer of research is generally required, but support is not guaranteed.
+B) A five year path with support during the fifth year as a TA or RA may be possible if courses are excluded from the undergraduate degree (possibly requiring course overloads), and one summer of research is generally required, but support is not guaranteed.

 Accelerated B.S. degree options are also possible for some students.
 See the Chemistry faculty advisor to develop a customized program for your situation.
+A discussion as early as possible is best for determining which options may be suitable.

 B.S. in Biochemistry

 An interdepartmental B.S. in Biochemistry major is offered in the College of Arts and Sciences.
-Faculty in both Chemistry (Glover, Pires and Thévenin) and Biological Sciences (Lowe-Krentz, Iovine and Behe) serve as advisors depending on student interest.
+Faculty in both Chemistry (Glover, and Thévenin) and Biological Sciences (Lowe-Krentz, Iovine and Behe) serve as advisors depending on student interest.
 Please see the section on Biochemistry for details of the major.

 Minor in Chemistry